 If you need a quick response, email is never your best bet.
 The average office worker receives 121 emails a day, most of which they won’t get round to, or they’ll flag for later.

 Phone calls, however, give you an instant answer.
 But, you do run the risk of putting your client on the spot.
 If your call comes through at a bad time, your client is likely to ignore it or answer and not benefit fully from the conversation.
 Emails, however, gives your client the freedom to reply when it suits them.

-A long-standing customer will value the odd verbal catch-up and including some informal chat is great for sustaining relationships and client retention.
+A long-standing customer of your brand will value the odd verbal catch-up and including some informal chat is great for sustaining relationships, customer experience, and client retention.
 But, they’re likely to be used to your style of reporting, so you won’t have to walk them through every piece of content you send.

-Phone calls are great for relationship building, allowing for more open conversation.
+Phone calls are great for relationship building, allowing for more open conversation between customers and businesses.
 When people write emails, they tend to condense the amount of information they include and ask for.
 When starting out with a new client, you want your conversations to be as valuable as possible.

-Phone call or email?
+A phone call or email?
 The answer, as always with these things…is that it depends.
-Use your intuition and you should be able to gauge what’s best for the situation you’re in.
-For a quick reference summary:
+Use your intuition and knowledge of your customer base and you should be able to gauge what’s best for the situation you’re in.
+For a quick reference summary and some tips:

 Advantages of emails:

 - Can include a number of people in one conversation